tianpeiyang/tianpeiyang.github.io/_pages/about.md

 Recent News
 ======

-Year of 2025
+2025
 --
-&#x1F195;[May 2025] Our paper (Reducing Variance of Stochastic Optimization for Approximating Nash Equilibria in Normal-Form Games) has been accepted by ICML 2025 as a Spotlight poster!
+&#x1F195;[May 2025] Our paper (Reducing Variance of Stochastic Optimization for Approximating Nash Equilibria in Normal-Form Games) has been accepted by ICML 2025 as a Spotlight poster (top 2.6%)!

 &#x1F195;[Apr 2025] One paper ([The Evolving Landscape of LLM- and VLM-Integrated Reinforcement Learning](https://arxiv.org/abs/2502.15214)) has been accepted by IJCAI 2025 Survey Track!

 &#x1F195;[Jan 2025] Two papers (Towards Empowerment Gain through Causal Structure Learning in Model-Based RL, Causal Information Prioritization for Efficient Reinforcement Learning) have been accepted by ICLR 2025!

-Year of 2024
+2024
 --
 &#x1F195;[Dec 2024] Two papers (Empowering Generalization for Deep Reinforcement Learning via Symbolic Planning, Taming Multi-Agent Reinforcement Learning with Estimator Variance Reduction) have been accepted by AAMAS 2025!

 &#x1F195;[Nov 2024] I recently joined [School of Intelligence Science and Technology at Nanjing University (Suzhou)](https://is.nju.edu.cn/main.htm) as an Assistant Professor!